codekansas/codekansas.github.io/_drafts/distributed-manufacturing.markdown

 2. Supplier builds the robot and sends it to the customer.
 3. Someone verifies that the robot that the supplier built is up-to-spec and reached the customer.
 4. The payment is released from escrow to the supplier.

+This feels like a good application of crypto because it can help stimulate demand before a physical product is built, without keeping a bunch of cash in escrow in a single location.
+Also, crypto enthusiasts as a category of consumers seems more likely than average to want to purchase a humanoid robot.

 [^1]: This brings to mind the few years that the Google Code Jam did a [distributed parallel track](https://en.wikipedia.org/wiki/Google_Code_Jam).
 The way of thinking about algorithms in distributed systems was different enough from how people were used to thinking about coding competition questions that Google thought it merited it's own Code Jam.